I received these books free for review. Opinions are my own

 It reminds kiddos to observe.
 That there is an adventure right in their yard.
 The book reads like both a traditional chapter book and a comic book.
 It offers tips to find out about the birds in your area.

 My children thought this book was entertaining and they’ve carried it over into their own bird journals.
 I love returning from the park and looking through their journal to see what they saw.
 They illustrate the bird characteristics, sounds they made and even where they were seen (tree, ground, etc.).
 It’s a great book that really hit a home run with the kiddos!

-How many times have you heard yourselve say to the kiddos, “Go Out and Play!”
+How many times have you heardyourselfe say to the kiddos, “Go Out and Play!”
 Now you can give them the book Go Out and Play!: Favorite outdoor Games from KaBoom! by KaBoom (Candlewick Press) and let them discover new ways to get out there and have fun!
 KaBoom!, a non-profit “dedicated to saving play for America’s children,” and this book tackles getting the fun started with games, how to play, the number of players, ages, play space and equipment needed for each activity.

-There are 71 games introduced in this book from the classics we played as kids like Ghost in the Graveyard, Capture the Flag, Red Rover and Wall Ball to new ones like Lose the Bacon, Snail and one a few my kiddos love playing at school like, Don’t Get Caught with the Cookie.
+There are 71 games introduced in this book from the classics we played as kids like Ghost in the Graveyard, Capture the Flag, Red Rover and Wall Ball to new ones like Lose the Bacon, Snail and one a few my kiddos love playing at the school like, Don’t Get Caught with the Cookie.

 Decide what you’re in the mood for and find a game in the book.
 It’s organized by categories to make it easy: Tag Games, Team Games, Sidewalk Games).
 A great book for the kiddos, as party games or to meet new friends.